Joel-Haeberli/it-security-docs/docs/themes/Kerberos Delegation.md

 - S4U2Proxy replaces the TGT forwarding mechanism of unconstrained delegation
 - The service can obtain a service ticket on behalf of a user for another service
 - S4U2Proxy
-	- Delegation should only happen, if the user is present (if the user has effectively connected to the delegation service) -> "proof" of a user's presence
+	- Delegation should only happen, if the user is present (if the user has effectively connected to the delegation service) $\rightarrow$ "proof" of a user's presence
 	- This proof comes in the form of a regular ST
 	- ST needs to be flagged FORWARDABLE (default for regular ST unless the user is in the Protected Users group or flagged as sensitive)